MSc Climate Change Science and PolicyFind a programme

 Concern about global environmental change has never been greater.
 The University of Bristol's MSc in Climate Change Science and Policy trains highly skilled graduates for professional employment in the public and private sectors, academia, consultancies and non-governmental organisations.

-The programme is provided by the School of Geographical Sciences, ranked top in the country in terms of world-class research (REF 2014) and one of only two UK geography departments in the top category in every national research assessment.
-You will join our research groups in analysing four key areas of the science:
+The programme is provided by the School of Geographical Sciences, which is the top-ranked geography department in the UK for research (Times Higher Education analysis of REF 2014).
+You will join our research groups in analysing key areas of science and policy: